pitrho/docker-postgres/README.md

     docker run -d -p 5432:5432 -e PG_DB=dname -e AWS_ACCESS_KEY_ID=keyid -e AWS_SECRET_ACCESS_KEY=secret -e AWS_DEFAULT_REGION=region -e S3_BUCKET=path/to/bucket -e CRON_TIME="0 6 * * * root"

+Note that the image only uploads backups to s3, but it does not remove any old backups.
+To do this, we suggest you use the s3 lifecycle policies to archive and remove old files.

 ## License

 MIT.
 See the LICENSE file.